openhab/openhab-addons/bundles/org.openhab.automation.pwm/README.md

 ## Modules

 The PWM module can be used in openHAB's [rule engine](https://www.openhab.org/docs/configuration/rules-dsl.html).
-This automation provides a trigger and an action module.

-The trigger module has an input Item `dutycycleItem` (0-100%).
+This automation provides a trigger module ("PWM triggers") with one input Item: `dutycycleItem` (0-100%).
-It calculates the ON/OFF state and writes it to the action module, which sends the ON/OFF command the output Item `outputItem`.
+The module calculates the ON/OFF state and returns it.
+The return value is used to feed the Action module "Item Action" aka "send a command", which controls the actuator.

+To configure a rule, you need to add a Trigger ("PWM triggers") and an Action ("Item Action").
+Select the Item you like to control in the "Item Action" and leave the command empty.

 ### Trigger